Dr. phil. Elisabeth Reichel

-A. Elisabeth Reichel is Assistant Professor of American Studies (Akademische Rätin) at the Institute for British and American Studies, Osnabrück University.
-She has held research and teaching positions at the universities of Basel, Bern, Mannheim, and Bonn, and has been Visiting Scholar at Dartmouth College and Georgetown University.
-Her PhD thesis was awarded the 2021 Prize for the Best PhD Thesis in English Literary and Cultural Studies (2015-2020) from the European Confederation of Upper-Rhine Universities (EUCOR) and the Faculty Award 2019 of Basel's Faculty of Humanities and Social Sciences.
-She has successfully applied for large researcher grants, such as a mobility fellowship from the Swiss National Science Foundation (USD 50'700).
+A. Elisabeth Reichel is Assistant Professor of American Studies (Akademische Rätin a.Z.) at Osnabrück University.
+She has held research and teaching positions at the universities of Basel, Bern, and Mannheim, and has been Visiting Scholar at Dartmouth College and Georgetown University.
+She has successfully applied for third party funding and large single researcher grants, such as a Mobility Fellowship from the Swiss National Science Foundation (USD 50’700).
+Her PhD thesis was awarded the Faculty Award 2019 of Basel's Faculty of Humanities and Social Sciences and the 2021 EARS Prize of the European Confederation of Upper-Rhine Universities (Head of Committee: Prof. Dr. Monika Fludernik).

 Arbeitsschwerpunkte und Forschung

 - Economic criticism; economic humanities

 - Science and speculative fiction studies; utopian studies